MarioDoncel/GeniusGame/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Simple game Genius made just to accomplish a task on bootcamp.
+Simple game Genius made to accomplish a task on bootcamp.
 I took a different coding strategy from the intructor and also took the opportunity to practice the basics of
 Typescript.

 <p align="right">(<a href="#top">back to top</a>)</p>